RobolinkInc/doc-v3/docs/CoDroneEDU/Blockly/page4.md

 #### Description

 Loads color set onto CoDrone EDU.
 The string inside the parameter is the name of your color set (name is made by the user when creating the color set). ``predict_colors()`` block uses this color set to predict colors.
+To learn how to create a color set, visit our lesson on <a href="https://learn.robolink.com/lesson/3-8-color-sensor-cde-blockly/" target="_blank">Color Sensors</a>.

 #### Parameters